Osinbajo: Nigeria must not go the way of Rwanda

-Vice President, Prof. Yemi Osinbajo, has cautioned politicians, religious, and ethnic leaders against making inciting comments capable of hitting up the polity, saying the attendant consequences may be too grave to contemplate.
+Vice President, Prof Yemi Osinbajo, has cautioned politicians, religious and ethnic leaders against making inciting comments capable of heating up the polity, saying the attendant consequences may be too grave to contemplate.

 While wishing that Nigeria did not go the way of the 1994 Rwanda Genocide, the vice president regretted that the issue of national unity remained the biggest challenge confronting the country today.